Visit Gaborone, Botswana

 Botswana is a wealthy country and much of the wealth has been ploughed back into the capital.
 The city centre is modern and bright, with wide tree lined avenues and buildings made from glass, steel and bricks.
 Surrounding this modern centre are leafy suburbs and villages — Ramotswa to the south east, Mogoditshane to the north west, and Mochudi and Tlokweng to the east.
 A lot of people live in these villages and work every day in Gaborone.

-Gabarone is perhaps now most famous for being the location of the books by Alexander McCall Smith: The Ladies No 1 Detective Agency and most visitors who stop in Gabarone do so for this reason.
+Gaborone is perhaps now most famous for being the location of the books by Alexander McCall Smith: The Ladies No 1 Detective Agency and most visitors who stop in Gaborone do so for this reason.
 There is a good low-key tour of the city which takes in a number of the places from the books but also shows people the land, culture, history and people of Botswana.
 Tours take in Zebra Drive (or Zebra Way as it is actually named), Mochudi, the Botswana Book Centre, the Tlokweng Road and more.
-There is even time for a cup of Roibos tea on the verandah of the President hotel.
+There is even time for a cup of Roibos tea on the veranda of the President Hotel.